 Skip to Content

-Home > Patients & Visitors > Health Library > Oral Cancer Prevention (PDQ®): Prevention - Health Professional Information [NCI]
+Home > Patients & Visitors > Health Library > Oral Cavity and Oropharyngeal Cancer Prevention (PDQ®): Prevention - Health Professional Information [NCI]

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

-People who use tobacco in any of the commonly available forms (cigarettes, cigars, pipes, and smokeless tobacco) or have high alcohol intake are at elevated risk of oral cancer; and they are at particularly high risk if they use both tobacco and alcohol.
-People who chew betel quid (whether mixed with tobacco or not)—a common practice in south central Asia and Melanesia—are also at high risk.
-Individuals with persistent oral infection by carcinogenic strains of human papillomavirus (HPV) are also at increased risk.
-People with chronic sun exposure are at elevated risk of lip cancer, particularly on the lower lip.
+Oral cavity cancer and oropharyngeal cancer are two distinct diseases, although they have some risk factors in common.
+People who use tobacco in any of the commonly available forms (cigarettes, cigars, pipes, and smokeless tobacco) or a have high alcohol intake are at elevated risk of both cancers; they are at particularly high risk if they use both tobacco and alcohol.
+People who chew betel quid (whether mixed with tobacco or not) are also at high risk of cancer of the oral cavity and oropharynx.[1,2,3] People who have a personal history of cancer in the head and neck region also are at elevated risk of a future primary cancer of the oral cavity or oropharynx.
+Human papillomavirus (HPV) 16 is a sufficient, but not necessary, cause of oropharyngeal cancer.

-Based on solid evidence from numerous observational studies, tobacco use causes cancers of the lip, oral cavity, and oropharynx.[1,2,3] Smoking avoidance and smoking cessation result in decreased incidence and mortality from oral cancer.
+Based on solid evidence from numerous observational studies, tobacco use increases the risk of cancers of the oral cavity and oropharynx.[6,7,8] .

-Magnitude of Effect: Large (most cancers of the oral cavity are attributable to the use of tobacco products).
+Magnitude of Effect: Large.
+Risk for current smokers is about tenfold that of never-smokers, and is dose related.
+Most cancers of the oral cavity are attributable to the use of tobacco products.

 Magnitude of Effect: Lower than the risk associated with tobacco use, but the risk is approximately doubled for people who drink three to four alcoholic beverages per day compared with nondrinkers, and is dose related.

-Interventions Associated With a Decreased Risk of Oral Cancer
+Interventions With Adequate Evidence of a Decreased Risk of Oral Cavity and Oropharyngeal Cancer

 Magnitude of Effect: Decreased risk, moderate to large magnitude.

-Interventions With Inadequate Evidence as to Whether They Reduce the Risk of Oral Cancer
+Interventions With Inadequate Evidence of a Reduced Risk of Oral Cavity and Oropharyngeal Cancer

 Incidence and mortality